marhoy/nrk-download/README.md

 ```

 ## Downloading a series
 Let's say you are interested in downloading all the available episodes about the rescue boat "Elias".
-You would then search for "Elias" on https://tv.nrk.no and end up at a page with the URL https://tv.nrk.no/serie/elias
+You would then search for "Elias" on https://tv.nrk.no and end up at a page with the URL https://tv.nrk.no/serie/elias.
+This is the URL you want to give as argument to `nrkdownload`.

+* If you want to download all available episodes with no questions asked, use the `--all` option.
+* If you want to download only the latest episode, use the `--last` option.

 Then, all of the registered episodes will be listed (due to copyright-issues, some of them might not be available for download).
 You then will be asked to specify what episodes you want to download.
 You respond to this by typing an integer or a range.
 The range can be specified in different ways:
 - `5-10` or `5:10`, means all episodes from 5 to 10, including both 5 and 10.